MaxHalford/chime/README.md

 $ python -m chime info --theme zelda
 ```

-If you're using bash, then you can use `chime` to tell you when a program has finished as so:
+If you're using bash, then you can use `chime` to notify you when a program finishes:

 ```sh
 $ echo "Hello world!"; python -m chime